MarkWattsBoomi/ui-component-table-column-formatters/README.md

 ### Specials

+- HoverBox

+This will display an icon in the column which when hovered pops up a dialog

+Add attributes: -

+hoverboxIcon    -   the name of a glyphicon to show in the hover button hoverboxPosition - the relative position of the popup box left, right, upper-left, lower-left, upper-right, lower-right, above, below

+use CSS overrides to style it all

+the content of the popup box comes from the coulumn value, it supports the "Content" type.

 - TableRowFormatter

 This will apply a css style to the table row based on the value of the column.